sonots/sonots.github.io/source/_posts/2014-05-12-fluentd-server-released.markdown

 ## All the end

 Fluentd server is yet under development.
-There are several remained Todo(s).
 Patches are welcome!

-* Local file storage

-  * Saving and loading conf from localfiles rather than DB would be nice because it makes possible to manage conf with git
-  * Fluentd Server should cache them on memory, and refresh caches by detecting files are updated

-* Handling burst accesses

-  * Restarting the entire fluentd cluster burstly accesses to Fluentd Server, so it would get slow.